 These have been used to scent cosmetic products for centuries, and fresh petals can also be put into salads and savory dishes.
 The flowers tend to be pink or white.

 The Poinsettia plant is a common flower used to decorate homes at Christmas.
 They are deciduous shrubs that can grow to a height of 10 feet, although they are commonly grown in plants.

 A seasonal bloomer, they may appear in red, yellow, and white flowers.
 To grow, they need partial shade.

 Potentilla are also known as cinquefoil plants, and they may be annuals, perennials, or even shrubs.
 The leaves have a classic shape, with five lobes, and the flowers may be yellow, red, or pink.

 A relative of the rose, these plants have lovely foliage, and the flowers bloom between spring and summer.

 The Primula or Polyanthus plants do well in container gardens or flower beds.
 The Polyanthus is a hybrid primula, but each has brightly colors flowers that may be red, yellow, or cream, to name a few.

 It is a hardy perennial, and the plants typically bloom throughout the spring, although some will bloom during the winter.

 The Poppy is a common plant that belongs to the genus Papaver.
 They bloom during cooler weather and are often found in cooler weather climes.

-They bloom in a variety of colors, including red, yellow, and pink.
+They bloom in a variety of colors, including bright red, yellow, and pink.
 They have single and double blooms that are often used to symbolize death and rebirth.